sheldonkreger/sheldonkreger/content/natural-talent-and-programming.md

 Recently, I attended a Meetup where one of the guests brought up an interesting question.
 She remarked about how programmers can accomplish a lot, sometimes with less knowledge than we think we need.
 As fresh novices, it's hard to even know when we are ready to hit the job.
 This conversation led to the question of natural talent and how this affects our productivity as programmers.

 Giftedness is both a dark topic and happy one.
-On the one hand, it is comfortingto think that we might be able to master a skill faster than other people.
+On the one hand, it is comforting to think that we might be able to master a skill faster than other people.
 Who wouldn't want to be gifted, in one area or another?
 On the other hand, it is uncomfortable to consider the reality that at least a few other people have an advantage over us - and that they will always be better than us at what we do.

 This conflict is at the root of the debate about giftedness.
 Nature VS nurture is another classic example of a debate along the same lines.
 We don't want to face the fact that other people are better than us just because they won the genetic lottery; at the same time, we want to believe their are shortcuts to learning a new skill.